sonic-net/sonic-mgmt/tests/mclag/MCLAG_Test_Plan.md

 ### Test steps

-- Verify that session-timeout is changed to new value
+- Verify that after default session-timeout MCLAG status is still OK
-- Verify that MAC of MCLAG interfaces on standby device changed to its default MAC
+- Verify after new session-timeout MCLAG status changed to ERROR
-- Verify that MCLAG status is ERROR on both PEERs
+- Verify MAC of MCLAG interfaces on standby device changed to its default MAC

 ### Test teardown